playbball212/MetricData/README.md

             Let M = # OF Metrics Existing
+            Let EV = MAX(M) - Metrics with most values
             Let N = # OF Metrics submitted
             Let V[M] = # of DataPoints for each metric

         **1.)
 Create a Metric -**

-            _Time Complexity will be O(N)_ because we are peforming N Puts on a HashMap which will take constant time given the equal distribution of keys .
+            _Time Complexity will be O(N * log(EV) )_ because we are peforming N Puts on a HashMap which will take constant time given the equal distribution of keys .
 We are also performing N adds into an arraylist which will also be constant time.
 Unless There is a capacity increase but the amortized cost of adding is O(1).

-            _Space Complexity will be  O(N+M)_ because we need space for existing metrics as well as submitted metrics
+We are also adding elements to a min heap data structure which will take log(EV).
+The Heap is maintaing order

         **2.)
 Update a Metric -**